Belarus ploughs lone furrow over coronavirus as football league plays on - France 24

 "There, the tractor will heal everyone.
 The fields heal everyone," suggested the straight-talking former collective farm director who assumed power in 1994.

+On Saturday at an ice hockey gala match he went further, saying that "it was better to die a dignified death than live on your knees".

-And so, in stark contrast to leagues elsewhere on the European continent, the Belarus championship like the country's tractors, ploughs on, undeterred.
+And so, in stark contrast to all the leagues elsewhere on the European continent, the Belarus championship, like the country's tractors, ploughs on, undeterred.

+Saturday's upset win by home side Mozyr over the country's top team BATE Borisov was watched by several thousand fans, and screened live on Russian television.

+In the capital, FK Minsk's humble ground was half full for the derby against Dinamo, fans behind both goals ending the game shirtless.

 Special measures have been put in place nonetheless including thermal cameras to check the temperature of fans as they enter stadia which are disinfected twice a day.

-Crowds are well down though, by half last week compared to the week before, "enabling fans to distance themselves in the stands" said Aleinik.

-Since Tuesday however, there has been a shift in tone from the top.
+Despite the apparent lack of urgency, since Tuesday there has been a shift in tone.

 In a meeting with the Chinese ambassador Lukashenko asserted that his country was "controlling very seriously" the situation.